FelipeArrieta/CS50/README.md

 # CS50
-Here you maay find some HTML5 examples.
+Here you may find some HTML5 examples.